Kamaru Usman: Fighting style

 Usman began his UFC career with a wrestling-heavy style, often relying on his NCAA Division II background to dominate opponents with pressure, clinch control, and takedowns against the fence.

 Over time, especially under the coaching of Trevor Wittman, Usman’s striking evolved significantly.
 He began fighting at range more often, developing a powerful jab and greater comfort in exchanges.
 His knockout wins over Gilbert Burns and Jorge Masvidal showcased this transformation, with Usman mixing clean punching mechanics with measured aggression.

 Usman's fighting style emphasized control above all—whether through position, rhythm, or timing.
 His ability to blend phases of the fight, switching between striking, clinch work, and takedown threats, made him one of the most well-rounded welterweights in UFC history.

 Personal life

 Born to a Muslim father and Christian mother, Usman identifies as a Muslim.
 His father, Muhammed Nasiru Usman, who had previous convictions in Tarrant County for theft and drunk driving, was convicted in May 2010 of offenses including health care fraud and money laundering.
 He was sentenced to 15 years imprisonment and ordered to pay $1,300,000 in restitution.
 He was released from FCI Seagoville on March 16, 2021.

 Usman has a daughter who was born in 2014.

 Usman has a younger brother named Mohammed who was also in The Ultimate Fighter, in the Heavyweight division, winning the UFC contract and becoming the first two brothers to do so.

 Usman was a guest star in the film Black Panther: Wakanda Forever (2022), playing a naval officer.
+Usman appears as an MMA fighter along with fellow UFC fighter Justin Gaethje in the 2025 film The Naked Gun.

 In 2024, Usman endorsed Donald Trump for President of the United States.